 Things to Think About When Life Takes Over

 If you're in the middle of a psychological upheaval the last thing you want to think about is writing.
 Writing takes clear thought, not jumbled ideas.
-You'd need to be free of all emotion to start writing again, and I hope most writer's would take the break before starting again.
+You'd need to be free of all emotion to start writing again, and I hope most writer's would take a break before starting again.

 Being a writer you have the advantage of being able to put your thoughts and emotions onto the page.
 Most people struggle with that, you can do this by putting them into a daily journal.
 This is for your benefit and only you can see it.